Collins-01/RavenPay_Assessment/README.md

 # RavenPay Assessment

+## NB: If you are in Nigeria, make sure to use a VPN to access Binance's API
 ## Overview

 This project is a Flutter application that leverages various libraries to build a responsive and interactive user interface.
 The application integrates state management, HTTP communication, WebSocket connections, and SVG rendering to show real-time orders and prices from  Binance API.